fraylopez/elixir-kickoff/welcome/docs/tasks/stage_1_2.md

 What's wrong with the current design?
 How would you test that `helloAt/1` works correctly on the 3 daily time ranges from previous stage?

-## ELIXIR FACTS: Behaviors
+> ### Elixir facts: Behaviors
+>

-Behaviors are a way to define a set of functions that a module must implement.
-They are useful to define a contract that a module must follow.
+> Behaviors are a way to define a set of functions that a module must implement.
+They are useful to define a contract ?> that a module must follow.

 ### Tasks